johnpmayer/elm-webgl/README.md

 [A simple API](http://library.elm-lang.org/catalog/johnpmayer-elm-webgl/latest/)
 for rendering with WebGL.
-This is useful for both 2D and 3D rendering because it lets you take advantage of hardware acceleration with the GPU, meaning you can rendering things more quickly.
+This is useful for both 2D and 3D rendering because it lets you take advantage of hardware acceleration with the GPU, meaning you can render things more quickly.

 Here are some examples so you can get a feel for the API, but make sure you read on to learn how WebGL and the GPU really work!